with CodeTwo Exchange Migration

 CodeTwo Exchange Migration is simple to configure.
 The setup requires minimum of effort before the migration.
 The built-in configuration wizards help you establish a connection with both source and target Exchange Server domains.
 They also automatically verify if your environment is ready to start the migration by creating a virtual migration checklist.

-Before launching the migration process you are asked to match the mailboxes from the source server with those on the destination server.
+Before launching the migration process you have to match the mailboxes from the source server with those on the destination server.
 It can be done manually, or you can use the Automatch option.
-If the latter method is selected, the program will match the mailboxes automatically using the <First name> <Last name> pattern.
+If the latter method is selected, the program will match the mailboxes automatically using a predefined matching pattern or you own custom one.

 As soon as mailboxes from Exchange 2003 are matched with their equivalents on Exchange 2013, the migration process can be started right away, or scheduled to be launched later on automatically.
 The program displays the progress of each migration process and generates a detailed log file as soon as a given mailbox is copied.